sahilkhose/sahilkhose.github.io/_pages/about.md

 I also review for top conferences (NeurIPS, CVPR, ECCV), and have published across both vision and language communities.

-🌟 ***I’ll be attending CVPR 2025 — if you’re around and working in similar areas, I’d love to connect!***

-💼 ***I'm currently looking for research internships for Summer 2026 — feel free to reach out if you're hiring!***
+> 💼 <span style="color:#d6336c; font-weight:bold; font-size:1.1em;">I'm currently looking for research internships for Summer 2026 — feel free to reach out if you're hiring!</span>